 Horizon Air Pilot Development Program

 Like every other airline, Alaska also offers a pilot development program to aspiring aviation enthusiasts.
-Without proper guidance and support, your piloting career might be challenging so, Alaska Airlines has introduced this program to assist you in becoming a professional pilot from a scratch.
+Without proper guidance and support, your piloting career might be challenging so, Alaska Airlines has introduced this program to assist you in becoming a professional pilot from scratch.

 Students in this program will receive an allowance of $12,500 to develop pilot skills via mentorship from professional pilots.
-If you successfully complete the PDP training, you will get an opportunity for a class date with Horizon Air.
+If you complete the PDP training, you will get an opportunity for a class date with Horizon Air.

 With that, you can become a Horizon Air pilot and grow your career as a professional pilot.

-Requirements for Pilot Development Program
+Requirements for the Pilot Development Program

-- Applicant must be at least 18 years old.
+• Applicant must be at least 18 years old.

-- Applicants must hold a valid Private Pilot License (PPL).
+• Applicants must hold a valid Private Pilot License (PPL).

-- Applicants must be able to obtain the First Class Medical Certificate as per FAA standards.
+• Applicants must be able to obtain the First Class Medical Certificate as per FAA standards.

 The process to join the PDP